Top 4 Herbs to Reduce Inflammation Instead of NSAIDs

 An inflammatory diet low in nutrients is one of the top causes of modern-day chronic inflammation.
 Certain foods are known to trigger your immune system and result in the over-production of pro-inflammatory cytokines and the under-production of anti-inflammatory cytokines.
 Cytokines are proteins secreted by your immune system that regulate your immune response (4).

-Inflammatory foods include sugar, refined carbohydrates, saturated fat, trans fat, omega-6 fatty acids, mono-sodium glutamate (MSG), gluten, casein, aspartame, and alcohol.
+Inflammatory foods include sugar, refined carbohydrates, trans fat, omega-6 fatty acids, mono-sodium glutamate (MSG), gluten, casein, aspartame, and alcohol.
 Foods that you are allergic to or sensitive to may also cause chronic inflammation (5).

 The Standard American Diet